-A copy of this preliminary prospectus has been filed with the securities regulatory authority in British Columbia but has not yet become final.
-Information contained in this preliminary prospectus may not be complete and may have to be amended.
+A copy of this amended and restated preliminary prospectus has been filed with the securities regulatory authority in British Columbia but has not yet become final.
+Information contained in this amended and restated preliminary prospectus may not be complete and may have to be amended.